Leroymilo/FurnitureFramework/doc/Furniture.md

 This field is a Rectangle, like a Layer's [Source Rect](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Layers.md#source-rect-required-directional).
 This rectangle will tell the game which part of the texture to use to display the Furniture in the menu.
 It is affected by [Variants](#variants).
 If this is not set, the first Layer will be shown in the menu instead.

-### Seats (directional)

-Seats are what allow the Farmer to sit on your Furniture (duh), since they are quite complicated, they have their own [Seats documentation](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Seats.md).

-### Slots (directional)

-Slots are where you can place items or other Furniture on a table-like Furniture.
-Since they are quite complicated, they have their own [Slots documentation](https://github.com/Leroymilo/FurnitureFramework/blob/3.0.0/doc/Complex%20Fields/Slots.md).

 ### Toggle

 This field is boolean (true or false) and will make a Furniture toggleable.
 "Toggleable" means that it can be turned on and off with right-click.